Bara, Syria: History

 In 1098, Al-Bara was conquered by crusaders (from there they later set off to the infamous cannibalistic massacre of Ma`arat al-Numan) led by Raymond de Saint-Gilles.
 The town was taken by Ridwan in 1104 and retaken by Tancred a year later.
 However, it was retaken by Muslims from 1119 to 1122.
 In 1123, the town was reconquered by Belek Ghazi who built a small fortress.
 By 1130, it was retaken by the crusaders of Antioch until it was finally controlled by Nur ad-Din in 1148.
+The mainly Christian population of Al-Bara was subsequently expelled.
 Later in the 12th century, after a severe earthquake, the town was abandoned.

 Later, in the beginning of the 20th century, a modern village of the same name arose near the site of the ancient town and till today it has grown to the size of a small town.

 Al-Bara's ruins are the most extensive of all Dead Cities and are scattered among fields, olive groves and orchards.
 Due to its long continuous inhabitation, the ruins are also some of the most varied of the Dead Cities.
 Among many others, one can distinguish remains of at least five churches, three monasteries, several villas, two pyramidal tombs and one underground tomb.

+On 27 November 2024, HTS rebels captured the city from the Syrian Army.